NA101 Summer Term Mandatory Orientation and Registration

 After successful completion of a nursing assistant course, you will be eligible for the certification exam through the Oregon State Board of Nursing.

-Nursing Assistant courses (NA101 and the associated clinical course NA101C) are offered summer, fall, winter (starting 2014) and spring terms.
+Nursing Assistant courses (NA101 and the associated clinical course NA101C) are offered summer, fall, winter and spring terms.
 While the lab and classroom work takes place in White City on the Table Rock Campus, clinical experience may take place in the Medford or Grants Pass areas.

 Criminal Background Check